katykat5099/MistyForest/README.md

+Misty Forest is a Fan hack/mod inspired by Ojibwe culture and folklore.

-Props to those who created the decompiled version.
+-Huge credit to those who created pokecrystal & guides.